BraintrustHoldings/ELK-Stack-Tutorials/Logstash/01-Basic_Usage.md

 This will tell you if the logstash service is running or is stopped.

 ```
-service logstash checkconfig
+service logstash configtest
 ```
-Since we have put any configuration files in ```/etc/conf.d/logstash```, Logstash will not have anything to check against and will let us know.
+Since we have not put any configuration files in ```/etc/logstash/conf.d```, Logstash will not have anything to check against and will let us know.
 Let us take a look at adding a basic configuration.

 ## Configuring Logstash
-Logstash will read all the files contained in ```/etc/conf.d/logstash``` for its configuration.
+Logstash will read all the files contained in ```/etc/logstash/conf.d``` for its configuration.
 It is important to note that Logstash will concatonate ***ALL*** files present in that directory together to build its configuration.
 What this means is that if you are setting up multiple configuration files to handle multiple input and output destinations, you will need to guard